UniversalDependencies/UD_Czech-CAC/README.md

   * Split multi-word tokens "cos, ses, sis, tys, vždyťs", participle + "-s".
   * Bug fix: conditional "by" should be attached as 'aux', not 'aux:pass'.
   * Flat name structures extended to titles and occupations.
+  * Added LDeriv for passive participles (the infinitive of the source verb).
 * 2018-03-01 v2.2
   * Added enhanced representation of dependencies propagated across coordination.
     The distinction of shared and private dependents is derived deterministically from the original Prague annotation.